 Resolution – I recommend Full HD 1920×1080

-While there are many other resolutions like 2K, 4K, 6K and even 8K I believe they are overkill for web distribution.
-Even my friend Ben Smallbone whose credits include the movies: Priceless, Taken, and Steve McQueen: American Icon to name a few of his movies told me that when it came to distributing their films to movie houses all over the country that they said not to give them anything bigger than 2K.
+While there are many other resolutions like 2K, 4K, 6K, and even 8K, I believe they are overkill for web distribution.
+Even my friend Ben Smallbone whose credits include the movies: Priceless, Taken, and Steve McQueen: American Icon, to name a few of his movies told me that when it came to distributing their films to movie houses all over the country, they said not to give them anything bigger than 2K.

-Now there are really two resolutions in video just as there are two resolutions with stills.
+There are two resolutions in the video, just as there are two resolutions with stills.
 You have the capture setting and the exported resolution.

-While you can shoot say at 4k for the similar reasons you would shoot RAW your computer must be really top of the line to process the 4K files.
-Unless you want to crop in on your video in post-production I believe there is little to gain for the average project to shoot higher than the Blue Ray Full HD 1920×1080 resolution.
+While you can shoot, say, at 4k for similar reasons, you would shoot RAW.
+Your computer must be a top line to process the 4K files.
+Unless you want to crop in on your video in post-production, I believe there is little to gain for the average project to shoot higher than the Blue Ray Full HD 1920×1080 resolution.

 Frame Rate – I recommend 24 Frames per Second